-Due to habitat loss, drought, predation and competition from introduced species, pollution, and development, several of these species are now listed as threatened or endangered and are protected in the state.
+Due to habitat loss, drought, predation, competition from introduced species, pollution, and development, several of these species are now listed as threatened or endangered and are protected in the state.
 And each one is unique and unusual in its own way.
-You can find a wide variety of fish species in Colorado’s major rivers, lakes and reservoirs.
+You can find a wide variety of fish species in Colorado’s major rivers and lakes.

 Here are some of the native fish species to Colorado, in no particular order: